 None of this requires much electricity at all, and seems to solve the massive energy requirements of Carbon Engineering or Climeworks.

 Prof. Lackner's hard work may have paid off.
 Irish investor Silicon Kingdom has agreed to build and install its first direct air capture machine by November 2020.
-In the longer term, they intend to build 250 Mechanical Tree farms around the world, which they say, is enough to remove 1 gigatonne of CO2 per year.
+Start-ups test ideas to suck CO2 from atmosphere — Financial Times In the longer term, they intend to build 250 Mechanical Tree farms around the world, which they say, is enough to remove 1 gigatonne of CO2 per year.
+Impact - Mechanical Trees

 If those figures are correct, Mechanical Trees could potentially remove thousands of gigatonnes of CO2.
 Instead of building 250 farms and removing 1 gigatonne of CO2 per year, they could build 12,500 farms and remove 50 gigatonnes.